 At the end of your first year you’ll have made $274.58 in payments while only reducing your $1,000 balance by $113.63.
 If you continued to only make the minimum payment, it would take you over nine years to pay off your debt—during which time you’d pay $857.52 in interest charges.

 Tips for making your minimum payment

 If you need help making a credit card minimum payment, you have a few options.
-You might want to take a look at your household budget—or create a budget, if you don’t have one—and find areas in which to cut back on your spending.
+Start by taking a look at your household budget and finding ways to cut back on your spending.
 Canceling a few streaming services or cutting back on takeout meals, for example, could help you set aside enough money for your credit card minimum payments.

 If you’re still coming up short, you can always contact your credit card issuer and ask them to reduce your minimum payment.
 Credit card companies have hardship programs designed to help people who are going through periods of financial difficulty, so take advantage of any assistance your issuer can offer.

 The bottom line

 Making the minimum payment on your credit cards will help you stay current with your credit card issuers, which is why it’s important to make at least the minimum payment on your credit cards every month.
 However, it’s a good idea to make more than the minimum payment on your credit cards whenever possible.
 Otherwise, you could end up paying a lot of extra money in interest—and you might stay in debt for much longer than you realize.